-The following clinics/services are available at the surgery by prior appointment:
+The following are available by prior appointment:

 Can't get to see a doctor when you'd like to?
 Can our Nurse Practitioner help instead?